Irena Boycheva, Independent Scientific Investigator

 Boycheva developed an early passion for languages and athletics (dance, swimming, running, acrobatics).
 She began her education in German at the ППМГ “Акад. проф. д-р Асен Златаров” school in Botevgrad, Bulgaria, and later moved to Greece, where she taught herself Greek and successfully completed advanced examinations at the Φιλοσοφική Σχολή of the National and Kapodistrian University of Athens.
 She subsequently learned English and pursued Hebrew studies independently.

-Her multilingual background provided a strong foundation for her later scientific work, particularly in medicine and biology, where Greek terminology plays a central role.
+Her multilingual background provided a strong foundation for her later scientific work, particularly in biochemistry and biology, disciplines in which Greek terminology is central.

 Research Focus